 Your College Search: Beware of These Websites

-With the abundance of college related websites available, it can be hard to know which are trusted sources of information.
+With the abundance of college related websites available, it can be hard to know which are trusted sources.
 While many sites do exist to provide free, accurate, objective information, there are plenty of others that have alternative objectives.
 Called “lead generators,” the main purpose of these sites is to collect your personal contact information, which is then sold to third parties that pay for this information.
 During your college search, I recommend that you steer clear of “lead generator” sites!

 Questionable ethics aside, these sites can’t always be trusted to provide unbiased information.
 (Although many of them do make efforts to be accurate.)
 Furthermore, once your personal contact information is collected and sold, you will begin to receive emails.
 And more emails.
 And mailings.
 And more mailings, from colleges and programs all over the country, many of which you have no recollection of ever contacting.
 I like to call this phenomena the “College Mail Explosion.”